scaleinnotech/Learn.MakerCloud_en/docs/ch9_event_trigger/9.2/smartrack_IFTTT.md

 To continuously publish rain data to MakerCloud, and to have an email alert sent whenever the rain level breaches a specified threshhold.

 ##### Preparation on MakerCloud:
-- If you have not yet completed the connection between the smart lamppost and smarthanger with event trigger, then create a project, topic and data type/
+- If you have not yet completed the connection between the smart lamppost and smarthanger with event trigger, then create a project, topic and data type.
 - If you already have completed that exercise, than go to that project.

 ##### Programming and Publishing with Microbit: